celiberate/TPE/_posts/2018-10-30-ML Prerequisite.md

 }
 ```

-Till you have background knowledge of what is meant by linear regression and which in-turn require you to have understanding of terms like Variance, Mean and MeanSquareError, you will keep wondering why a linear regression algorithm was applied to a particular problem and whether that was the right solution
+However, until you have background knowledge of concepts and logic behind linear regression algorithm and which in turn will require you to be aware of statistic concepts like variance or covariance , you will struggle to relate why linear regression algorithm was applied to a particular problem and how it derived the solution.

 so my pre-requisite for beginners for learning ML is fairly simple
 - **Come out of Comfort Zone**